Organisations and services offered

 (DL1 1QU: entrance next to Big Kids, Little Kids)

-The shop will be open ocasionally through the school term: see the Uniform Shop Facebook page: page for up-to-date details.
+The shop will be open ocasionally through the school term: see the Uniform Shop Facebook page:

 Note that this is complementary to the service offered through